ClimateCodeFoundation/ccf-mapview/README.txt

 ==Installation==

+ To build data dependencies, including running ccc-gistemp, run "build":

+ ./build

+ This should take 30 minutes to an hour

- Extract to any directory under a web server (Apache is known to work)
+ Move www/ to any directory under a web server (Apache is known to work)

  Modify the configuration to set the content-type and content-encoding of our data files.